Accelerate the Growth of Life Enhancing Habits

 - Dropped into an Everyday Independence local hub to connect and learn from an interdisciplinary team of therapists.

-Whether you’re a qualified Allied Health Assistant who’s looking for part-time work to balance family commitments, or an undergraduate student looking to apply what you’ve learnt at university, you have choice and control over your hours.
+Whether you’re a qualified Allied Health Assistant who’s looking for part-time work to balance family commitments, or an undergraduate student looking to apply what you’ve learned at university, you have choice and control over your hours.

 What Qualifications Do I Need to Become a Habit Coach?